adriancm93/Mixed_Effects_with_Bootstrapping_Tutorial/README.md

 In other words, we will use these coefficients to measure the absolute impact each variable has on passing EPA (how much variance it explains).

 *Parker gave me very good feedback and suggestions for future research and to improve my model, which I'll discuss at the end.
-Yes, **Parker** is a genius*
+Yes, **Parker** is a genius*.

 **Model specs:**